Search This Blog

 Test Leader, Engineering Manager, Project Manager, Business Analyst, Product Owner, Line Supervisor, Marketing Manager, Operations Manager

-Process Leader People taking on this role collaborate with more people across the company.
+Process Leader The people taking on this role collaborate with more people across the company.
 Their focus is not projects but also holistic policies, processes, and procedures to ensure outcomes are integrated for benefit delivery and sustenance.

 This role aligns with the "Star Performer" in the 9-Quadrant approach.